 Several years ago, a Dublin company worked on developing a process to cut down the pouring-and-settling time without disrupting the beer's quality...but Guinness afficionados weren't impressed.

 A bartender at one of Dublin's oldest pubs told CNN, "Our customers will certainly not go for that.
 Guinness is a traditional drink and I don't think people will sacrifice that for a little extra speed and efficiency."

-A visit to the Guinness Storehouse in Dublin is, for many, a pilgrimage.
+A visit to the Guinness Storehouse in Dublin is, for many, a devoutly made pilgrimage.
 Although the home of Ireland's national beer welcomes visitors with a sprawling modern museum, there are no tours of the actual working brewery.
-And while it's no longer their biggest brewery (that one's in Lagos, Nigeria), the sprawling place fills several city blocks (64 acres, busily brewing 1.5 million pints a day).
+And while it's no longer their biggest brewery (that one's in Lagos, Nigeria), the sprawling brewery complex fills several city blocks (64 acres, busily brewing 1.5 million pints a day).